MiguelMSandin/phylogeniesQuickStart/README.md

 ### Integrating the tree in a broader evolutionary context

 We have performed a technical check of the tree, and seems OK.
-We have interpreted few technical discrepancies from a biological point of view, and they are easily explainable.
-Now is the time to integrate the meaning of your tree in the current state of the art.
+We have interpreted few technical discrepancies from a biological point of view, and they are easily explained with the given dataset.
+Now we can pay attention at the identifiers from the tree leafs and build a whole evolutionary hypothesis for our tree.

+Lastly, it is important to integrate the meaning of your tree in the current state of the art.
 What is your tree bringing to increase the knowledge of your field?

 ![Different pictures of the same reality](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/different_pictures_of_the_same_reality.png)